Knife attacks

 o Do not continue to attack them if there is no longer any danger to anyone

-o Very difficult to do, even if practised very frequently
+o Very difficult to do in an active attack, even if practised very frequently

 § Very difficult to train for in a realistic way